-The stakeholders are invited to submit comments and suggestions on the public consultation webpage.
-The consultation period runs from 20 November 2023 to 22 January 2024.
-After the consultation period, Elia will consider these comments and update the consultation report.
-In addition to the finalized report, Elia will publish the reactions of the market parties (including names) on the website, unless it is explicitly stated that the contribution is to be considered confidential.
+Elia highlighted through the report the adaptations made following the public consultation based on remarks from the stakeholders and last information available today in preparation of the tenders for the Princess Elisabeth Zone.
+In addition to this finalized report, Elia published the reactions of the market parties (including names) on the website, unless it was explicitly stated that the contribution is to be considered confidential.

-Royal Decree (RD) of the Belgian law on technical regulations for the management of the electricity transmission network and access to it
+Royal Decree (RD) on technical regulations for the management of the electricity transmission network and access to it